marcin-gutka/MBatch.Azure.Extensions/NugetDocs/README_nuget.md

 * write Create or Update Applciation Package
 * other Activate Application Package

-It is possible to create custom role(s) within a Azure Subscription and assign above permission to it.
+It is possible to create custom role(s) within a Azure Subscription and assign above permissions to it.

 # Documentation
 [Documentation](https://github.com/marcin-gutka/MBatch/blob/master/Docs/Main.md)